DaveVoorhis/Wrapd/README.md

 See https://wrapd.org for Wrapd documentation.

-See https://github.com/DaveVoorhis/Wrapd-demo for a Wrapd-ly built simple application.
+See https://github.com/DaveVoorhis/Wrapd-demo for a Wrapd-ly written demo application.

 This is the source project for the Wrapd library.